You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 Panelists:

-• Montse Daban, Expert, Ministry of Health, Government of Catalonia
+• Montserrat Daban, Expert, Ministry of Health, Government of Catalonia

 • Valeria Bandini, Head of Europe and Internationalization Area, Emilia Romagna (ART-ER)